rj9884/dealRadar/README.md

 - **Smart Notifications**: Get instant browser notifications when a price drop is detected.
 - **Background Monitoring**: The extension quietly checks prices in the background periodically.

-### 🎨 Premium UI/UX
-- **Modern Design**: Clean, glassmorphism-inspired interface with rounded corners and smooth transitions.
-- **Dark Mode Support**: Automatically adapts to your system's color scheme.
-- **Non-Intrusive**: Uses toast notifications and custom modals for a seamless experience.

 ---

 ## 🛠️ Installation